 - Merge when you’re satisfied with the changes.

-The full walkthrough: statuses, the three-step process, task types, dependencies, and tips
+The full walkthrough: the milestone lifecycle, statuses, task dependencies, and tips

 Related Docs